April to June

-When the dogwood blooms in springtime, it is hard to miss.
-Its delightful showy flowers emerge in white, pink or red.
-These are actually not flowers, but bracts that attract pollinators toward the tree’s true flowers.
-The dogwood’s true blooms are small, yellow flowers that grow in a cluster at the center of the bracts.
+At its full growth, the Dogwood can reach 30-40 feet high.
+Its trunk is covered by a block-like bark that helps to distinguish the Dogwood from other trees when it is not in bloom.
+These blooms on Dogwarood are actually not flowers at all, but bracts that attract pollinators toward the tree’s true flowers.
+The Dogwood’s true blooms are small, yellow flowers which grow in a cluster at the center of the bracts.
 When pollinated, the fertilized ovaries at the center of the flowers produce oval green fruit.

 While it blooms in springtime, Virginia’s state flower is splendid year round.
 Flowers from the Dogwood disappear in summer leaving an attractive dark green behind.
 In fall, the Dogwood’s leaves offer a dazzling display of color in red, orange and scarlet, and its berries are a colorful red.
 Even in winter, the Dogwood’s buds give the tree an elegant silhouette.

 While its attractive nature makes the Dogwood a top choice for Virginia’s gardeners, Virginians honor the tree in other ways too, the Dogwood name appears throughout the state, from Dogwood Harbor in Chesapeake to Dogwood Street in Virginia Beach.
 There is no doubt Thomas Jefferson would approve!